 11 emerging artists you need to hear this September

-The latest and greatest DJs and producers rising to top this month.
+The latest and greatest DJs and producers rising to the top this month.
 From fiery percussive club music and techno to celestial synths and deep house here's September 2021’s list of upcoming talent you should be keeping track of

 Italian-born, London-based Giulia Tess’ genre-defying releases glide between off-kilter techno, dancehall rhythms, leftfield electronica and more.
 So far, they’ve caught the attention of labels such as Fever AM, More Time Records and Jamz Supernova’s Future Bounce, and her first release of 2021 comes as an EP entitled ‘200417’ on Ross From Friends’ label Scarlet Tiger.
 On the title track, cosmic worlds collide with interplanetary bleeps and pensive synths that glide skywards across off-kilter rhythms.